sourcegraph/handbook/content/departments/sales/hiring/index.md

      - 30-minute **Peer interview**: you meet with two members of the SDR team to learn more about what they look for in a peer, and what it’s like to work at Sourcegraph.
 Learn more about the peer interview [here](../../talent/process/types_of_interviews.md#peer-interview).
      - 30-minute **Values interview**: you meet with two people outside of the sales department and discuss our values and how your views and experiences align with them.
 Learn more about our values interview [here](../../talent/process/types_of_interviews.md#values-interview).
    - Part 3 (30-minutes):
-     - 30-minute **Department head interview:** you will meet with our Head of Sales to learn more about our sales vision and get any final questions you have answered.
+     - 30-minute **Leadership interview:** you will meet with our Head of Sales to learn more about our sales vision and get any final questions you have answered.
 6. We check your references.
 7. We make you a job offer.